Get Xbox Game Pass for free for up to 3 years

-Update: Originally published earlier this week, this deal is still available for now.
-We'll update it to note when the $1 deal expires (which could be anytime, now that E3 is coming to an end.)

 This deal seems too good to be true.
 But it isn't.
-During E3 this week, Microsoft is running a discount -- $1 instead of $14.99 -- on one month of its new Xbox Game Pass Ultimate subscription service, which rolls Xbox Live Gold (which enables online gameplay and throws in a few free titles per month) and its Game Pass service (akin to a Netflix for games) into one subscription.
+During E3, Microsoft has been running a discount -- $1 instead of $14.99 -- on one month of its new Xbox Game Pass Ultimate subscription service, which rolls Xbox Live Gold (which enables online gameplay and throws in a few free titles per month) and its Game Pass service (akin to a Netflix for games) into one subscription.
 But there's a way to make it a lot better deal -- and it doesn't appear to be a glitch.
 You can basically get Xbox Game Pass for up to 36 months for free.

 According to Microsoft's FAQ, "As an Insider benefit, when you join Xbox Game Pass Ultimate to give feedback, we will apply any prepaid time you have on Xbox Live Gold, Xbox Game Pass or both toward Xbox Game Pass Ultimate, up to a maximum of 36-months."

-Note: Update: Originally published last week, this deal is still available for now.
-We'll update it to note when the $1 deal expires (which could be anytime, now that E3 is coming to an end.)